Business Recovery Options: Administration vs Liquidation

 How Do These Processes Protect Creditors?

-The intricate administration and liquidation processes serve as protective mechanisms for creditors, guaranteeing that their interests are prioritized when a company faces financial distress.
+The intricate administration and liquidation processes serve as protective mechanisms for creditors, guaranteeing that their interests are prioritised when a company faces financial distress.

 In contrast, the liquidation process, including members' voluntary liquidation, focuses on closing the company and distributing its assets to creditors.